A neutral state interned an Iranian warship in March. Almost no one covered it.

 Sri Lanka took custody of the IRIS Bushehr and its 208 crew in March 2026, invoking a 1907 neutrality convention that had lain dormant for decades.
 Almost no one covered it.

-On March 5, 2026 — days after the joint U.S.-Israeli Operation Epic Fury strikes that opened the Iran-Israel war — Sri Lanka took control of the Iranian Islamic Republic Navy replenishment ship IRIS Bushehr off the southern coast.
+On March 5, 2026, days after the joint U.S.-Israeli Operation Epic Fury strikes that opened the Iran-Israel war, Sri Lanka took control of the Iranian Islamic Republic Navy replenishment ship IRIS Bushehr off the southern coast.
 The Bushehr had requested to enter port on March 4, after the U.S. Navy submarine USS Charlotte sank the Iranian frigate IRIS Dena with torpedoes south of Sri Lanka the same day.
 Both ships had been returning from India's Milan 2026 naval exercise and International Fleet Review at Visakhapatnam.
-Al Jazeera reported 84 Iranian sailors killed in the Dena sinking, and Sri Lanka repatriated the recovered remains via Mattala airport; Sri Lankan accounts put the recovered dead at 84 and rescued 32 survivors.[1][2][3]
+Al Jazeera reported 84 Iranian sailors killed in the Dena sinking; Sri Lankan rescuers pulled 32 survivors from the water, and the recovered remains were repatriated via Mattala airport.[1][2][3]

 The Sri Lankan government accepted the request.
 Under the customary law of naval warfare, a neutral state that grants port to a belligerent warship must, after a brief permitted stay of typically 24 hours, either compel the warship to depart or intern it for the duration of the conflict.
 The Sri Lankan authorities chose internment.[4][5]